Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Related Work

 HoRPCA-W represents the underlying tensor as the sum of $N$ tensors that are only low-rank in one mode. \cite{tomioka2011statistical} first introduced the mixture model which can be considered a relaxation of the singleton model. \cite{yang2015robust} later proposed robust tensor recovery also using the mixture model along with more robust loss functions.
 The mixture model can automatically detect the rank-deficient modes and yields better recovery results when the underlying tensor is only low-rank in certain modes.
 However, in our experience, the limitation of the mixture model is that it does not approximate the low-rank tensor well when the minimum rank in the Tucker rank tuple is relatively large.
 The variant with the strongest recovery performance presented in \cite{goldfarb2014robust} is the \textit{constrained nonconvex model} (HoRPCA-C), formulated as

-The key difference between the formulation in \Eqn{horpcac} and those in \Eqn{horpcas} and \Eqn{horpcaw} is that \Eqn{horpcac} enforces a hard constraint on the Tucker-rank $(r_1,r_2,\dots,r_N)$ whereas the other formulations trade off the rank of the latent tensor $\T{L}$ with the $\ell_1$-norm of the outlier tensor $\T{S}$ via a penalty parameter $\lambda$.
+The key difference between the formulation in \Eqn{horpcac} and those in \Eqn{horpcas} and \Eqn{horpcaw} is that \Eqn{horpcac} enforces a hard constraint on the Tucker-rank $(r_1,r_2,\dots,r_N)$ whereas the other formulations trade off the rank of the latent tensor $\T{L}$ with the $\ell_1$-norm of the outlier tensor $\T{S}$ via the penalty parameter $\lambda$.

-\cite{goldfarb2014robust} iteratively solve \Eqn{horpcas}, \Eqn{horpcaw} and \Eqn{horpcac} using the alternating direction method of multipliers (ADMM) algorithm \citep{boyd2011distributed}.
+\cite{goldfarb2014robust} iteratively solves \Eqn{horpcas}, \Eqn{horpcaw} and \Eqn{horpcac} using the alternating direction method of multipliers (ADMM) algorithm \citep{boyd2011distributed}.
 In particular, since \Eqn{horpcac} is nonconvex, the standard convergence guarantees of ADMM for convex programs do not apply.
-However, \Eqn{horpcac} appears to converge in practice. \paragraph{Bayesian Robust Tensor Factorization} \cite{zhao2016tensor} approached the robust CP decomposition problem in a generative manner with \textit{Bayesian Robust Tensor Factorization.} (BRTF).
+However, \Eqn{horpcac} demonstrates strong empirical convergence in practice. \paragraph{Bayesian Robust Tensor Factorization} \cite{zhao2015bayesian} approached the robust CP decomposition problem in a generative manner with \textit{Bayesian Robust Tensor Factorization.} (BRTF).
 Normal-gamma priors are used to induce column sparsity of the factor matrices and elementwise sparsity of the outliers.
-We direct readers to \cite{zhao2016tensor} for the detailed hierarchical model setup.
+We direct readers to \cite{zhao2015bayesian} for the detailed hierarchical model setup.
 What makes BRTF attractive is that it can automatically infer the appropriate CP-rank.

+\paragraph{Riemannian Gradient Descent} Recently, \cite{cai2022generalized} introduced a general framework under a low-rank plus sparse tensor model.
+The algorithm is based on Riemannian gradient descent and a novel gradient pruning procedure, which is able to estimate both the low-rank tensor and the outlying sparse tensor.
+The appropriate Tucker-rank and sparsity level of outliers can be tuned with a BIC-type criterion.
+Performance bounds for both the low-rank and the sparse tensors are established under suitable conditions.
+The proposed algorithm is also applicable to Bernoulli and Poisson distributed data.
+We refer to the algorithm described in \cite{cai2022generalized} as RGrad in this article.

-\paragraph{Partial observations} Real world tensor data are often not fully observed.
-A binary weight tensor $\T{W}$ whose entries are 0/1 to indicate missing or observed be used as a mask on the residual tensor in \Eqn{cp_ls} and \Eqn{tucker_ls} to model missing data.
-The resulting CP and Tucker decomposition objectives are
+\paragraph{Partial observations} Real-world tensor data is often not fully observed.
+In the tensor completion literature, a binary weight tensor $\T{W}$ whose entries are 0/1 to indicate missing or observed is often used as a mask to model missing entries.
+For example, CP and Tucker decomposition in the presence of missing data can be formulated as

 and